sjsu-library/unionist/_template/unionist--text-0042.md

   people should enjoy the blessings of<br>  education, only in a very stinted measure?
   Answer me this if you please?<br></p><p>  Again.
-You complain, and have elsewhere complained that Miss C. made the<br>  change in her school abruptly—that she did it without asking the consent or<br>  even the advice of her former patrons.&nbsp;
+You complain, and have elsewhere complained that Miss C. made the<br>  change in her school abruptly—that she did it without asking the consent or<br>  even the advice of her former patrons.
 I apprehend that the blame for<br>  this must attach to yourselves rather than to her.
-If you had ever evinced,<br>  that interest in the education and freedom and happiness of our colored<br>  brethren, which you now profess to feel, there can be little doubt that she<br>  would have disclosed to you her feelings and her purposes;
-  and gladly have<br>  availed herself of your assistance.
+If you had ever evinced,<br>  that interest in the education and freedom and happiness of our colored<br>  brethren, which you now profess to feel, there can be little doubt that she<br>  would have disclosed to you her feelings and her purposes; and gladly have<br>  availed herself of your assistance.
 But she perceived that you, like most of<br>  our white brethren, regarded the colored children of our Heavenly Father as<br>  doomed to degradation, and not to be admitted to equal privileges even in this<br>  land of boasted liberty.
 Therefore she did not reveal her plan until it was<br>  matured.
 She anticipated that you would oppose it.
 The event has proved that<br>  she judged correctly.<br></p><p>  But you assure your fellow-citizens,